AlisonWonderland/ImageBoard/README.md

 # ImageBoard

+### todo
+* going to need to maxheight for lazy load
+* fitting content into screen
+* refactor reply form to handle replies and comments

 ### Performance notes
 * Uploading a file to s3 as a stream is faster than uploading it as a buffer.
 * Current benchmark webm + thumbnail upload is ~8 seconds